cltl/FormatConversions/mmax2conll/README.md

 ## Columns of CoNLL output
-These scripts were first used to convert data from the [COREA][] (Ch.7 p.115 -- 128) dataset to CoNLL and COREA does not contain the following information:
+These scripts were first used to convert data from the COREA dataset (Hendrickx et al., 2013) to CoNLL and COREA does not contain the following information:

  - POS tags